Website not available

 Researchers who choose to publish OA may follow several paths.
 Two of them are the most commonly followed, and the least cumbersome:

-• The Green Road:
+The Green Road

-• The Gold road:
+The Gold road

-articles or books are directly published online, usually in an Open Access journal or an Open Access ebook platform.
+The Gold road provides immediate open access to publications (articles and books).
+Articles or books are directly published online, usually in an Open Access journal or an Open Access ebook platform.

-the DOAJ - Directory of Open Access Journals platform lists and informs about OA journals of high quality and trustworthiness.
+The DOAJ - Directory of Open Access Journals platform lists and informs about OA journals of high quality and trustworthiness.

 The project OAPEN displays ebooks in OA published by many academic publishers, in Switzerland as well as worldwide.